nvpro-pipeline/pipeline/README.txt

 - dp::rix::fx Connection between dp::fx and dp::rix::gl
 - dp::math our math functions
 - dp::util misc utility functions
-- dp::sg Will contain our scenegraph in the future.
-Currently content is in SCENIXHOME
+- dp::sg Scenegraph
 - dp::sg::xbar crossbar interface which converts a scenegraph to a flat list.
 SceniXXBAR is the rix-gl interface for this
-- dp::culling Culling interface we're going to use in the xbar in the future.
+- dp::culling culling interface we're going to use in the xbar in the future.